mechmotum/mechmotum.github.io/content/pages/guide.rst

 - Review the `Literature Study learning objectives and rubric
   <https://d2k0ddhflgrk1i.cloudfront.net/Studentenportal/Faculteitspecifiek/3ME/Onderwijs/GERELATEERD/Formulieren/Rubric%20MSc%20Literature%20Review.pdf>`_
-- Read "`How to read a paper`_" and "`Guide to writing a literature review for Science and Technology students`_"
+- Read "`How to read a paper`_" and "Ten Simple Rules for Writing a Literature Review"
 - If you are a BME student, read the relevant guidance docs found on Brightspace "Biomedical Engineering Page".
 - Choose and learn a tool/method to organize your papers and notes (e.g.